The Holly and the Mistletoe: Ancient Roots of Christmas Symbols

 Christmas is a very popular holiday tradition that is celebrated by some 2 billion people worldwide.
-This popular celebration is of course linked closely to Christianity and is intended to honour the birth of Jesus Christ, but people in nations with little or no Christian culture or tradition are celebrating this holiday in increasing numbers and, surprisingly, most of the Christmas customs we see practiced around the world do not have their roots in Christianity.
+This popular celebration is of course linked closely to Christianity and is intended to honor the birth of Jesus Christ, but people in nations with little or no Christian traditions are also celebrating this holiday in increasing numbers and, surprisingly, most of the Christmas customs we see practiced around the world do not have their roots in Christianity.

 Several centuries after the birth of Christ, Christians began celebrating the birth of Christ in December while the Romans were still holding their pagan celebrations.
 By decorating their homes with holly as the Romans did, Christians avoided detection and persecution.

 The early Christian Church associated holly with various legends about its role in Christ's crucifixion.
 According to one legend, Christ's crown of thorns was formed from holly.
 The legend claimed that the holly berries were originally white, but were stained red by Christ's blood.
 So for ancient Christians, the sharply pointed holly leaves became symbols of the thorns in Christ's crown and the red berries drops of his blood.

 Holly was thought to be magical because of its shiny leaves and its ability to bear fruit in winter. (zichrini /Adobe Stock)

 Why Do We Kiss Under the Mistletoe at Christmas?

 Mistletoe was another plant that was considered to be sacred among both Druids and Romans.
 It was believed to have healing powers and the ability to ward off evil.
 It was also thought to be the connection between earth and the heavens because it grew without roots, as if by magic.